This post contains affiliate links.

 With contoured wheels and a maximum speed of 6 mph (9.65 kph), this Power Wheels ATV is one of the best for multiple terrains, including grass.
-It also happens to be an affordable option, which is why we believe it’s the best value pick.
+It also happens to be an affordable option, which is why I believe it’s the best value pick.

 Bottom Line: With a unique design and a powerful motor, this ATV-style Power Wheels vehicle is one of the fastest options.
 Thanks to its contoured wheels, it’s also one of the most competitive options for grassy terrains.
 Even better, it’s a creative toy that offers plenty of imaginative play.

 - Creative design for imaginative play: Standard ATVs can be fun to ride, but they don’t offer much imaginative play.
 This dinosaur-themed ATV has a mounted velociraptor head that drivers can control, making for exciting and fun playdates.

 - A fantastic value: Considering its power and design, this might be one of the best-value Power Wheels ATVs.
 Budget-mindful parents should snap this model up as soon as possible.

 - One of the fastest models: With a top speed of 6 mph (9.65 kph), this Power Wheels ATV is one of the speediest child-sized vehicles.
 It can run across a grassy lawn with ease.